Unlikely Intersections in families of abelian varieties and the polynomial Pell equation: Acknowledgments

 \section{Acknowledgments}

-We thank Philipp Habegger, Gareth Jones and Jonathan Pila for their support, Umberto Zannier for sharing his ideas and David Masser for a very helpful discussion and suggestions on the topics of Section \ref{fixedrel}.
-We moreover thank Daniel Bertrand, Gabriel Dill, Harry Schmidt and Francesco Veneziano for useful discussions.
+We thank Philipp Habegger, Gareth Jones and Jonathan Pila for their support, Umberto Zannier for sharing his ideas and David Masser for suggesting to us some arguments used in Section \ref{fixedrel}.
+We are grateful also for sending us their preprint \cite{MZpreprint}.
+We moreover thank Daniel Bertrand, Gabriel Dill, Harry Schmidt, Amos Turchet and Francesco Veneziano for useful discussions.